idaholab/moose/modules/thermal_hydraulics/doc/content/source/controllogic/THMSolvePostprocessorControl.md

 In this example, the problem is only solved between time 0.4 and 0.6s, when the value of the postprocessor in non-zero.

-!listing test/tests/controls/thm_solve_postprocessor_control/test.i block=Functions Postprocessors Controls
+!listing test/tests/controls/thm_solve_postprocessor_control/test.i block=Functions Postprocessors ControlLogic

 !syntax parameters /ControlLogic/THMSolvePostprocessorControl